Cost Structures

 Use your financial aid or scholarship to study away.

 Duke has established robust financial aid programs to support students’ global academic endeavors.
-Duke financial aid, as well as federal financial aid, can be used to study away.
+In many cases, Duke financial aid, as well as federal financial aid, can be used to study away.

-Scholarship funding is also an option.
+Scholarships can also be used to fund study away.
 Consider applying to a scholarship awarded uniquely to study away participants or inquire about using funds from your general scholarship to pursue a study away program.